-This command records the ID of the breakpoint in a new debugger variable, n, where n is a number.
+This command records the ID of the breakpoint in a new debugger variable, <n>, where <n> is a number.
 You can use this variable, in a script, to delete or modify the breakpoint behavior.
-If n is the last or second-to-last debugger variable, then you can also access the ID using n, respectively.
+If <n> is the last or second-to-last debugger variable, then you can also access the ID using or , respectively.